samyipsh/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. Add random lines to the savefile.
-   1. Launch the app Expected: `File is corrupted, erasing data`